faithchapel/checkin-suite/README.md

 | ContactPhone | {phone to contact} |

 #### Existing Contact Added to Household
-When a child that already exsists is added to a family, this data note is created
+When a child that already exists is added to a family, this data note is created

 | Field | Description |
 | ----- | ------------|